osilander/bacterial-genomics-intro/ngs-voi/index.rst

 .. code:: bash
     # grep finds lines in a file that match specific pattern of text
     # here we look for lines that match "TYPE=snp"
+    # note that "TYPE=snp" is only a field present in your freebayes variant calls
     # the syntax of grep is "grep mypattern myfile.txt"
     grep 'TYPE=snp' my_variant_calls.q225.annotated.vcf